HVAC Training Schools and Certifications in Arkansas

 These licenses are valid for one year, and while the state currently does not require any continuing education (CE) hours to renew, this may change in the coming years as the AR HVACR Association has advocated for the adoption of ongoing training requirements for license renewal.

-Finally, HVAC professionals in AR may require additional credentials based on the city or county in which they are performing work, and they are encouraged to verify all necessary credentialing with local administrative authorities before beginning any work.
+Finally, HVAC professionals in AR may require additional credentials based on the city or county in which they’re performing work, and they are encouraged to verify all necessary credentialing with local administrative authorities prior to beginning any work.

 Farheen Gani